GaloisInc/BESSPIN-Tool-Suite/docs/AWS/createReleaseAMI.md

 2. Get the hash of the master's tip.
 Let's say "1234567xxxxxxxxxxxxx".

-3. Launch any instance (we often use c4.xlarge) with the most recent `fett-target-centos-mmddyy-zzzzzzz` AMI.
+3. Launch any instance (we often use c4.xlarge) with the most recent `besspin-centos-mmddyy-zzzzzzz` AMI.

 4. Figure out your SSH keys situation to be able to `git pull`.
 Either by creating a new key and adding it to your github account, or by forwarding your keys from somewhere.

 5. Update the tool's checkout:
 ```
-cd ~/SSITH-FETT-Target
+cd ~/BESSPIN-Tool-Suite
-cd SSITH-FETT-Binaries
+cd BESSPIN-LFS
 git stash
 cd ..
 git pull #this is assuming that we're on master (as we should)
 git log -1 #check visually that the master's tip is correct
 git submodule update
-cd SSITH-FETT-Binaries
+cd BESSPIN-LFS
 git lfs pull
 ```

 6. Nix update:
 ```
-cd ~/SSITH-FETT-Target
+cd ~/BESSPIN-Tool-Suite
 nix-shell
 nix-shell$ nix-collect-garbage
 nix-shell$ exit